Quick and easy muffins with cheese, ham and pizza sauce. Made only with a bowl and a fork!

 - Some extra olives

-- In a bowl mix 9 first ingredients (the dry ones).
+In a bowl mix the 9 first ingredients (the dry ones).

-- Add cheese, ham and olives and stir gently.
+Add the cheese, ham and olives and stir gently.
 Don’t overmix.

 - Bake for 25-30 minutes or until a skewer inserted in the middle comes out clean.